DEIB solutions for organizations of all sizes - cultural agency for Asian Americans and allies alike.

 Workshop presentation followed by interactive journaling, physical, vocal, and somatic exercises developed from professional writers, therapy practices, public speaking techniques, and psychological research, and can be tailored to fit the specific needs (length, content) of your organization.

-Workshop features presentation followed by interactive physical, vocal, and somatic exercises developed from therapy practices, public speaking techniques, and psychological research, and can be tailored to fit the specific needs (length, content) of your organization.
+Workshop features interactive physical, vocal, and somatic exercises developed from therapy practices, public speaking techniques, and psychological research, and can be tailored to fit the specific needs (length, content) of your organization.